YuqiWu04/CP3407_GroupProject/iteration_2.md

 * Number of developers: 4
 * Total estimated amount of work: 14 days

-User stories or tasks (see chapter 4, we only have user story 3, 4 which did not complete):
+User stories or tasks (see chapter 4, we only have user story 3, 4 which did not complete for iteration2):
 1. Internet Concepts  6days Priority: High
   1.1 set up the database 2days Priority:Low
   1.2 sql query.
 2days Priority:Low